plops/cl-py-generator/example/110_gentoo/README.md

 emerge -e @world
 ```

-- no make file in kernel directory.

 ```
 real    408m56.099s
 user    1503m28.130s
 sys     186m33.941s
 ```

+- no make file in kernel directory. it is actually quite empty.
+- perhaps i should switch to 6.6.17. it is listed as long-term on kernel.org